2016 Winter What To Do

 Marriott City Center, Minneapolis

-Straighten the black ties, click your high heels, and step aboard a luxurious flight around the world.
-Experience world-class cultures and wishes for one exclusive night only.
-Join the Marriott City Center in downtown Minneapolis for an evening of bidding, dining, dancing, and a program showcasing wishes coming true.
-Proceeds benefit Wishes & More, an organization which enhances the life of a child fighting a terminal or life-threatening condition by providing extraordinary experiences including wishes, scholarships, memorials, and more.
+The theme for 2016 is “Superheroes Go Glam.”
+Guests are encouraged to dress the part in your favorite costume or attend in black-tie style for a “Bruce Wayne Gala.”
+Join the fun for an evening of bidding, dining, dancing, and program showcasing wishes coming true for some of the littlest superheroes battling life-threatening conditions.
+Proceeds benefit Wishes & More, an organization which enhances the life of a child fighting a terminal or life-threatening condition by providing extraordinary experiences including wishes, scholarships, memorials and more.

 Grumpy Old Men Festival